dive-into-machine-learning/python-tips/README.md

 Hi!
 You're a beginner or intermediate, or even advanced.
 You want to learn mroe Python.
 There's so much out there: do not fret.
 This is a curated list of resources.
 I've picked and chosen.
 And you should go ahead and pick and choose further :)

-I agree with [_Learn Ruby the Hard Way_](https://learnrubythehardway.org/book/preface.html) that the "hard way" — learning by doing, learning by diving right in — is actually the easy way.
+I agree with [_Learn Ruby the Hard Way_](https://learnrubythehardway.org/book/preface.html) that the "hard way" — learning by doing — diving right in — is actually the easy way.
 So no matter your background, newbie programmer or advanced Pythonista, take a look and learn something new.

 ## Starters